 Throughout residency training, residents have the opportunity to participate in the diverse clinical experiences mentioned above.
 Residents who are particularly interested in primary care may elect to join the Primary Care Pathway for additional experiences.

 Residents also learn many ambulatory procedures during their time in clinic.
 Our clinic experience has a strong emphasis on office gynecology.
-Other procedures our residents can learn during clinic or as part of the Primary Care Track include arthrocentesis, joint injections, cryotherapy, punch biopsies, I/D of abscesses, fluorescein exam, woods lamp exam, tympanometry, and pure tone audiometry.
+Other procedures our residents can learn during clinic or as part of the Primary Care Track include joint injections, cryotherapy, I/D of abscesses, fluorescein exam, and woods lamp exam.
 In addition, suturing, splinting, and stress testing training are available on other electives and during required ED rotations.

 Our clinic faculty and staff are very involved in quality improvement and innovation.
-During elective rotations, our residents attend weekly quality improvement meetings to learn the foundations of quality improvement initiatives and to participate in change initiatives.
-Current projects are focused on improving diabetes control, hypertension control, and childhood vaccination rates.
+During clinic and elective rotations, our residents attend weekly quality improvement meetings to learn the foundations of quality improvement initiatives and to participate in change initiatives.
+Current projects are focused on improving childhood lead screening, sexual history screening, diabetes control, hypertension control, and childhood vaccination rates.
 For more information about our quality improvement curriculum.

 Our clinic is also participating in the CPC+ program, which aims to strengthen primary care through regionally based multi-payer payment reform and care delivery transformation to improve population health and relationship-based care management of chronically ill adults and children.
 We are working with national leaders to pilot a new structure to improve the health of our community.